pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 To finalize these details, follow these steps:

-1. To download pega/pega Helm chat to the \<local filepath\>/pks-demo, enter:
+1. To download pega/pega Helm chart to the \<local filepath\>/pks-demo, enter:

 `$ helm inspect values pega/pega > pega.yaml`